 - 1 tablespoon ground cumin

-- In a large pot or dutch oven over medium heat, saute onions, carrots, and garlic in olive oil until tender, about 4-5 minutes.
+- In a large pot or dutch oven over medium-high heat, heat the oil.
+Once the oil is shimmery, add in the onions and carrots and saute until tender, about 4-5 minutes.
 Season lightly with salt and pepper as they cook.
+Add in the garlic, tomato paste, and red pepper flakes and saute another 30-60 seconds.

-- Add all other ingredients into the same pot with veggies.
-Season sparingly with salt and pepper at this point.
-Bring to a boil, stirring almost constantly, and then reduce to a low simmer.
+- Bring to a boil, stirring almost constantly, and then reduce to a simmer.
 Simmer for about 20 minutes, stirring regularly to avoid scorching the bottom.

 - Taste and adjust salt and pepper amounts.
-Remove the bay leaf.
-Serve topped with your favorite chili toppings (sour cream or plain Greek yogurt, shredded cheddar, onions, crackers, etc.).
+Serve topped with your favorite chili toppings.